threefoldtech/tfgrid-sdk-ts/packages/UI/docs/pdf_viewer.md

 Feel free to customize the HTML structure and styles to match your application's design and requirements.

-### Using Providers/Extensions
+### Using Providers and Extensions

 The PDF Signer Web Component now supports providers/extensions for enhanced functionality.
 You can choose between two providers:

-- **ThreefoldPDFSigner**: A basic provider that requires a mnemonic provided in the [.env](../.env).
+- **threefoldSignerProvider**: A basic provider that requires a mnemonic provided in the [.env](../.env).

-- **ThreefoldConnector**: An extension that connects to the Threefold Connector extension for enhanced capabilities.
+- **threefoldConnectorProvider**: An extension that connects to the Threefold Connector extension for enhanced capabilities.

 To specify the provider/extension to use, you can set an environment variable in your project.
-For example, to use the `ThreefoldPDFSigner`, set the following environment variable:
+For example, to use the `threefoldSignerProvider`, set the following environment variable:

 ```bash
 VITE_MNEMONIC="<your_mnemonic_here>"
 ```

-and to use the `ThreefoldConnector` extension please make sure that you installed and enabled access the extension. `PS: The extension is still under development` comment the above line to be:
+and to use the `threefoldConnectorProvider` extension please make sure that you installed and enabled access the extension. `PS: The extension is still under development` comment the above line to be:

 ```bash